Today I will review the use of three different drugs, which occasionally are prescribed simultaneously or in combination with one another.

 - Dry mouth

-Naproxen is another popular prescription painkiller, which belongs to a group of drugs called non-steroidal anti-inflammatory drugs (NSAIDs).
-Another example of NSAIDs, which is commonly available over the counter from pharmacies is ibuprofen.
-Many naproxen alternative drugs exist and can be prescribed by a doctor.
+Naproxen is another popular prescription painkiller, which belongs to a group of drugs called Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).
+Another example of NSAIDs, which are commonly available over the counter from pharmacies, is Ibuprofen.
+Many Naproxen alternative drugs exist and can be prescribed by a doctor.

-- Conditions characterised by pain and inflammation, including rheumatic disease (osteoarthritis, rheumatoid arthritis) and disorders affecting muscles and bones.
+- Conditions characterized by pain and inflammation, including rheumatic disease (osteoarthritis, rheumatoid arthritis) and disorders affecting muscles and bones.

 Naproxen can commonly cause gastro-intestinal side effect, for example:

 Individuals who take other drugs or have an underlying condition(s) may be offered Proton Pump Inhibitor (PPIs).
 Omeprazole (the most popular PPI) is often prescribed together with Naproxen to 'protect' the stomach and minimize gastrointestinal side effects such as heartburn.

 What Is Diazepam?